apache/doris/docs/en/docs/advanced/variables.md

 * `jdbc_clickhouse_query_final`

-  Whether to add the final keyword when using the JDBC Catalog function to query ClickHouse.
+  Whether to add the final keyword when using the JDBC Catalog function to query ClickHouse,default is false.

   It is used for the ReplacingMergeTree table engine of ClickHouse to deduplicate queries.